8 Russian Vocabulary Exercise Resources to Rev Up Your Word Count

-We want to help you learn Russian vocabulary with exercises, but not that kind.
+We want to help you learn Russian vocabulary with exercises, but not the physical kind!

 These exercises are for the mind instead of the body.

-We’re going to present vocabulary exercises in various formats—apps, websites, games, quizzes, books and so on to increase your chances of expanding your Russian word stock.
+We’re going to present vocabulary exercises in various formats—apps, websites, games, quizzes and books to expand your Russian word stock.

 Ready, set, go!